justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md

 1. Click _Publish_.

-Once the product has been added, follow the next series of steps to finish configuring the product.
+The initial entity has been created and additional vital information need to be added.
+Follow the next series of steps to finish configuring the product.

-### Applying Product Options
+### Apply Product Options

 [Product Options](../../customizing-your-product-with-product-options/README.md) provide an easy and flexible way to offer products that have a variety of options such as size, quantity, and color.
-Click the _Options_ sub-tab to continue.
+Click the _Options_ sub-tab to add various options to the product.

-### SKUs and Setting Prices and Quantities
+### Generate SKUs

 Once you have applied product options to the product, SKUs have to be generated.
 For more information about how to generate SKUs, see the article [Adding SKUs to Your Products](../../adding-skus-to-your-products/README.md).
+Click the _SKUs_ sub-tab to generate the SKUs.

+### Set Prices and Quantities in the Inventory

-After the SKUs have been generated, set the base price and quantities for each item.
+After the SKUs have been generated, set the base price and quantities in the inventory for each item.
+Depending on how many SKUs were generated based on the various product options, each SKU can have its own prices.
+Some products are sold in bulk quantities while others are sold individually.

-In this example, one product is a package of 6 water bottles (SKU is called 6).

    <img src="./images/02.png" width="700px" style="border: #000000 1px solid;">

+To set product prices and quantities:

 1. Click the _3-dot_ icon then _Edit_ next to _6_.
 (At this point, you can rename the SKU to something more descriptive like _6 Pack_ on the _Details_ menu.)
 1. Click _Pricing_ on the left menu.